 About the Travel Industry Survey

-The 2021 Travel Industry Survey is Travel Weekly's return to the annual study we have published 32 times prior to 2020, when the pandemic presented challenges to fielding it.
-As it always has, this year's survey examines trends among travel agencies and travel advisors in the U.S. The information presented in this report was obtained by distributing an online questionnaire to Travel Weekly and TravelAge West subscribers as well as members of various consortia and host agencies, inviting them to participate in the research project.
+For the 2022 Travel Industry Survey, Travel Weekly teamed up with its sister brand, the travel research company Phocuswright, to examine trends among travel agencies and travel advisors in the U.S. The information presented in this report was obtained by distributing an online questionnaire to Travel Weekly and TravelAge West subscribers as well as members of various consortia and host agencies, inviting them to participate in the research project.

-The survey results were based on responses received from 874 travel advisors who completed the questionnaire in September.
-The report only allowed responses from those who are currently employed by a travel agency, are independent contractors for a travel agency or are travel agency owners or managers.
+The survey results were based on responses received by Phocuswright from 1,356 travel advisors who completed the questionnaire from July 22 to Aug.
+15. The report only allowed responses from those who are currently employed by a travel agency, are independent contractors for a travel agency or are travel agency owners or managers.